Celebrate Black History

 Louisville National Medical College Department of Pharmacy

 The Louisville National Medical College (LNMC) was incorporated in the state of Kentucky on April 24, 1888.
 The school was founded by three African American physicians: Dr. William Henry Fitzbutler, Dr. William A. Burney, and Dr. Rufus Conrad.
 The Pharmaceutical Department opened with the start of the 1902-1903 session.
 There were two academic sessions divided into 12-week-terms for 24 weeks each year.
 The pharmacy program was later increased to three sessions, continuous for 28 weeks in 1903 and again to 30 weeks in 1907.
 Candidates were awarded the Pharmaceutical Chemist (Ph.C.) degree.
-In 1912, the LNMC medical school was forced to closed.
+In 1912, the LNMC medical school was forced to close.
 The Pharmacy Department was closely linked to the Medical Department and soon closed around the same time.
-The total number of students who enrolled and the total number of graduates in the LNMC Department of Pharmacy is unknown.
+The total number of students who enrolled and the total number of graduates in the LNMC Department of Pharmacy are unknown.
 Between 1902 and 1908, LNMC graduated two students from the Department of Pharmacy with the Ph.C. degree, which included Jessie Merchant (1904) and E. D. (Edward D.) Morrison (1906).

 New Orleans University Flint College of Pharmacy

 In September 1900, the New Orleans University College of Pharmacy of Flint Medical College opened in the state of Louisiana.
 The College of Pharmacy was a co-educational program whose educational focus was to produce African American pharmacists.
 The pharmacy curriculum was extended over three sessions of 28 weeks each year.
 Much of the course activity involved laboratory work in compounding, chemistry, and preparation of drug products.
-The classes were offered in the day and at night for working students.
+The classes were offered during the day and at night for working students.
 Students meeting all requirements were initially awarded the Pharmaceutical Chemist (Ph.C.) degree.
 In 1911, the College started awarding the Graduate in Pharmacy (Ph.G.) degree, which continued up until the school’s closing.
-The first class started in 1900 and four students were awarded degrees in 1903.
+The first class started in 1900, and four students were awarded degrees in 1903.
 In 1911, the Flint Medical College closed.
 The College of Pharmacy and Nurse Training School continued for a few years longer.
 By 1913, the College of Pharmacy had graduated approximately 60 African American pharmacists.
 Most of the pharmacy graduates (59%) remained in the South, primarily in the State of Louisiana, and thus filled a very needed void for pharmaceutical healthcare.
 In 1915, the New Orleans University Flint College of Pharmacy closed.
 In June 1930, New Orleans University and Straight College (formerly Straight University) merged and opened as Dillard University, as it is known today.